bcgov/aps-infra-platform/documentation/how-to/keycloak-rbac.md

 **Pre-requisites:**

 - You have your application deployed in the OpenShift Silver cluster
-- You have created a namespace in the `API Services Portal`
+- You have created a Gateway in the API Services Portal
 - You have a Service Account created with the `GatewayConfig.Publish` permission
 - Your Network Policy has been configured to allow traffic from the APS project space
 - You have completed your minimal service/route configuration and published it to the APS Kong Gateway